hakuhodo-technologies/scope-rl/docs/documentation/quickstart.rst

 The workflow mainly consists of following three steps:

 * **Synthetic Dataset Generation and Data Preprocessing**:
     The initial step is to collect logged data using a behavior policy.
-In synthetic setup, we first train the behavior policy through online interaction and then generate dataset with the behavior policy.
-In practical situation, we can also utilize the preprocessed logged data from real-world applications.
+In a synthetic setup, we first train the behavior policy through online interaction and then generate dataset with the behavior policy.
+In a practical situation, we should use the preprocessed logged data from real-world applications.

 * **Offline Reinforcement Learning**:
     We then learn new policies (, which hopefully perform better than the behavior policy) from only offline logged data, without any online interactions.